open-edge-platform/edge-microvisor-toolkit/README.md

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](./LICENSE)

-Edge Microvisor Toolkit is a reference Linux operating system that demonstrates the full capabilities of Intel processors for Edge AI workloads through Linux patches from Intel that are yet to be upstreamed.
-Built on Azure Linux, it incorporates all the latest kernel and user patches from a Linux Kernel maintained by Intel.
+Edge Microvisor Toolkit is a reference Linux operating system that demonstrates the full capabilities of Intel® platforms for Edge AI workloads.
+Built on Azure Linux, it features an Intel®-maintained Linux Kernel, incorporating all the latest patches that have not yet been upstreamed.
+These patches optimize performance and enhance other capabilities for Intel® silicon, streamlining integration for operating system vendors and technology partners.

-Edge Microvisor Toolkit is published in several versions, both immutable and mutable, for quickly deploying, validating, and benchmarking edge AI workloads, including those requiring real-time processing.
+Edge Microvisor Toolkit is published in several versions, both immutable and mutable.
+It may be used to quickly deploy, validate, and benchmark edge AI workloads, including those requiring real-time processing.
 You can also use the toolkit's flexible build infrastructure to create custom images from a large set of pre-provisioned packages.

 Here are the published versions: